Enclavely/tailor-portfolio/readme.txt

 Tags: page, layout, builder, frontend, content, projects, portfolio, creative, page builder, drag and drop builder, home page builder, landing page builder, layout builder, frontend builder, frontend editor, responsive, visual composer, beaver builder
 Requires at least: 4.3
 Tested up to: 4.6.2
-Stable tag: 1.1.1
+Stable tag: 1.2.0
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl.html
 Contributors: andrew.worsfold

-Show off your creative side with this powerful new extension for the free Tailor frontend page builder!
+Show off your creative side with this powerful extension for the free Tailor frontend page builder!

 == Description ==

-This extension provides portfolio functionality to the [Tailor](https://wordpress.org/plugins/tailor) frontend page builder.
+This extension adds portfolio functionality to the [Tailor](https://wordpress.org/plugins/tailor) frontend page builder.
 You can now manage your projects as a separate post type and present them as part of your custom layouts using the powerful new Projects element.

+> Tailor version 1.7.0 (or newer) must be active to use this extension

 To get started with Tailor, refer to our [documentation](https://tailor.zendesk.com/hc/en-us/categories/202586427-Getting-started).